RCL-NUS/NeuroMHE/README.md

       https://user-images.githubusercontent.com/70559054/227721900-338651dc-ce40-4288-ae8a-844ab37c50c1.mp4

 Note that we modify the official v1.11.1 PX4 firmware to bypass the PX4's position and velocity controllers.
 The modified PX4 firmware is available at https://github.com/mamariomiamo/px4_modified/commit/d06d41265b8871c94f5fb110d99f8ec03d3c6907.
+The main code that runs our method and other start-of-the-art robust flight controllers in the onboard computer can be found in the **offb_py_v1_neuromhe.py** python file (line 503~659) in the **Code used in onboard computer** folder within the downloaded **SecVII-C (source code)** folder.

 ## 4. Contact Us
 If you encounter a bug in your implementation of the code, please do not hesitate to inform me.